trevisanj/PFANT/README.md

 ### 3.2 Spectral synthesis

-Spectral synthesis involves a few steps (Figure 2), which will be described in the next subsections.
+Spectral synthesis involves a few steps, as shown Figure 2, and described in the next subsections.

 ```
 +-------------------+   +----------------+   +-----------+   +----------+